hdShang/arxiv-daily/docs/cs-CV/2025-08-06/papers/250804192v1-from-learning-to-unlearning-biomedical-security-protection-in-multim.md

 ---
 layout: default
-title: From Learning to Unlearning: Biomedical Security Protection in Multimodal Large Language Models
+title: "From Learning to Unlearning: Biomedical Security Protection in Multimodal Large Language Models"
 ---

 # From Learning to Unlearning: Biomedical Security Protection in Multimodal Large Language Models